 - Send a sample to a compost/soil-testing agency.

 Testing the quality of your compost is essential to the productivity of your garden (especially for homemade compost).
 Applying low-quality or immature compost to your garden can damage the soil and plant life, so it is important to know when and how to test your mixture.
-Your methods might also differ based on what composting methods you choose: hot, cold, or vermiculture.
+Your methods might also differ based on what composting methods you choose: hot, cold, or vermiculite.

 Testing Your Compost for Maturity